This isn’t a story about drugs. It’s a story about a woman named Vic.

 She was loud.

-And when I say sex…damn, man.
-All kinds of sex in all kinds of—but did I cover that already?
+When I say sex…damn, man.
+All kinds of sex in all kinds of places.
+Won’t get into the acts themselves, but—wait, did I cover this already?

 It started going bad with that kid you knew from Florida.2 His name was Wes, as I recall.
 He was even younger than me.
 Eighteen?
 Seventeen?

 You invited him up and he crashed on the couch in my apartment for a week.
 He had this big pet python that he fed live hamsters to…which was probably another tip-off I was too dumb to see.

 You said you considered him a younger brother, and you treated him like an adopted son, but one day I came home from class and found the two of you fucking in my bed.
 I fled the place in tears and made it as far as the apartment complex’s laundry room and locked the door and held up there for several hours.
 When I came back to my apartment he was gone.
 So were you.